On the Record Online Podcast

 Read More

-Impact of FDA Social Media Guidance on Pharmaceutical Digital Marketing
+FDA Social Media Guidance on Pharmaceutical Digital Marketing with John Mack

 By Eric Schwartzman | June 2, 2014

-What steps has the FDA taken to provide the pharmaceutical industry with guidance and regulations around how to use social media for marketing and what should be in their social media policies?
-We talk to John Mack (@pharmaguy), Editor & Publisher of the Pharma Marketing Network about the issues and challenges of regulating how…
+What steps has the FDA taken to provide the pharmaceutical industry with guidance and regulations around using social media for marketing, and what should their social media policies be?
+We talk to John Mack, editor and publisher of the Pharma Marketing Network, about the issues and challenges of regulating pharmaceutical companies on social media.…

 Read More